openframeworks/ofBook/project_eva/chapter.md

 ![tracking](images/blobservertracking.png "left: camera source footage, right: blobserver tracking")

 #### Tracking challenges
 The tracking algorithm performs great when dealing with ideal-case scenarios: maximum 3 people, moving at a distance from each other, their silhouettes standing out with high contrast from the background.
-But naturally, in an public setting without any sort of supervision you can't control how the audience uses your artwork.
+But naturally, in a public setting without any sort of supervision you can't control how the audience uses your artwork.
 As soon as too many people enter the dance zone at once, the system can get confused by overlapping shapes.
-Similarly too tiny children, or clothes in the same brightness as the background can cause the detection algorithm to sporadically fail.
+Similarly, small children, or clothes in the same brightness as the background can cause the detection algorithm to sporadically fail.
 Configuring the system to forgive those mistakes and let it pretend it still detects those participants, also widens the door for unintentional noise (fake positives).

 That balance between detection precision and detection forgiveness and the fact that we deal with a fuzzy system in an uncontrolled environment, took a while to settle in (Side note: this is our first camera tracking project).
 During early on-site tests we'd settle on tracking settings that performed well, only to come back the next day to a different weather scenario and discover that the same settings didn't apply anymore.